The Interval Between Christ’s Death & Resurrection

 We are forced to conclude that the phrase “three days and three nights” is not to be taken literally.
 It was used figuratively in antiquity.
 Why take one expression out of the four that are used, interpret it literally (i.e., 72 hours), and then give it precedence over all the other passages?
-Jesus being in the grave one complete day and night (24 hours) and parts of two nights (36 hours total) satisfies both the literal and idiomatic expressions.
-The English reader must not impose his own method of calculation upon an ancient, alternate method of reckoning time.
+Jesus being in the grave “one complete day and night (24 hours) and the parts of two nights (36 hours in all) fully satisfy both the idiom and the history.”4 The English reader must not impose his own method of calculation upon an ancient, alternate method of reckoning time.

 Another instance of the same idiom in the New Testament is seen in Paul’s stay in Ephesus.
 The text reads: